alisha2806/Angular-tracker/README.md

 # AngularTracker

-An angular app using routing and a fake backend API JSON SERVER.Also pipes usage.
+An angular app using routing and a fake backend API JSON SERVER.Also pipes usage,custom directives like using @hostlistener and @hostbinding,2-way data binding,Reactive forms.
 FYI:npm install json-server

 To run backend: